brittanyrw/emojiscreen/docs/github_ui_walkthrough.md

-## Github Website
+# Github Website

-> This is a walkthrough of how to add an `Emoji Card` to this project using the GitHub Website.
+> This is a walkthrough of how to add an `Emoji Card` to this project.

 ### This method will use the Github website to contribute to this project.
 You will not need to download any programs to your computer using these instructions.